 2. If the student does not receive satisfaction, they may request to see the Dean of Student Services.

 3. If the student is not satisfied with the above results, they may request to see the President of Southern State.

 In the event that a student is not satisfied with the above results, the student may request that the President appoint a Grievance Committee to hear the complaint.
 The committee will consist of two students (one of which may be chosen by the student), one faculty member and one administrator.
-The Vice President of Academic Affairs will chair the committee.
+The Vice President of Academic and Student Affairs will chair the committee.